cortexlabs/cortex/examples/tensorflow/sentiment-analysis/README.md

 ## Define a deployment

-A `deployment` specifies a set of resources that are deployed as a single unit.
+A `deployment` specifies a set of resources that are deployed together.
 An `api` makes a model available as a web service that can serve real-time predictions.
 This configuration will download the model from the `cortex-examples` S3 bucket and preprocess the payload and postprocess the inference with functions defined in `handler.py`.

 ```yaml
 - kind: deployment